csev/dj-lmp1/README.md

 Design Notes
 ============

-We need to think through a hierarchy as shown in 1EdTech OneRoster.
-At minimum, dj-lmp would want to consumer OneRoster - probably we should plan on producing it as well.
+As our first data model exercise, we need to think through a hierarchy as shown in 1EdTech OneRoster.
+At minimum, dj-lmp would want to consume OneRoster - probably we should plan on producing it as well.
+Once you have the data model, why not?

 https://www.imsglobal.org/activity/onerosterlis